 Although this museum is also home to Avante-Garde and Abstract sculptures, the true place to get a grasp of Granada’s vibrant visual art scene is the city’s side streets and alleys, which boast some of Europe’s most impressive street art.

 El Niño de las Pinturas is by far the best known street artist in the area, with his murals lighting up otherwise drab buildings in the Realejo quarter.
 While most of these striking murals can be found on whitewashed residences, some are painted on the shutters of local stores, and, as such, are only visible at dawn, before these businesses open for the day.

 Flamenco music is popular throughout Spain, but it’s especially influential in and around Granada.
 Many tourists purchase tickets for theater-based flamenco music and dance performances, but for a slightly grittier take on the style, visit one Taberna J&J, Cuevas los Tarantos or other local bars that host regular flamenco nights.
 The raw, powerful music featured at these performances is best complimented with a glass or two (or three!) of the region’s famed Tempranillo wine.

 For a unique take on flamenco only found in Granada, be sure to hit up the Sacromonte district, where an oriental-inspired flamenco variation known as zambra is favored.
 This type of flamenco is typically performed in the Sacromonte caves, In addition to enjoying some of the area’s best music and dancing, Sacromonte visitors can also indulge in delicious cuisine, served right inside the caves.

 From fine dining to street art and everything in between, Granada is the ultimate place to visit if you’re on the hunt for a trendy, yet relaxed destination for your next big adventure abroad.
-Take time to appreciate the unique culture of this gorgeous city — it’s a true Spanish gem.
+Take time during your 24 hours in Granada to appreciate the unique culture of this gorgeous city — it’s a true Spanish gem.